 As a global healthcare company, our key contribution is to discover and develop innovative biological medicines and make them accessible to patients throughout the world.

 We aim to lead in all disease areas in which we are active.
-In our annual report we account for the value created through our business activities, achievements and challenges.
+In our annual report we account for the value created through our business activities and partnerships as well as challenges and our negative impacts.

 Novo Nordisk’s ambition is to be a sustainable business.
 By this we mean: